 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

-- You will be asked ot take part in an interview, complete a personal statement, written test and news quiz.
+- You will be asked to take part in an interview (during the pandemic, this interview may take place via Zoom), complete a personal statement, written test and news quiz.

 - Two references, at least one of which must be academic, must be provided at interview, along with a personal statement, proof of qualifications, a completed written test and a portfolio of work.

 - Interviews will take place on a regular basis between February and June.

 - Information on decisions will be provided within 10 working days of the interview.

 - Once an offer is received, you must reply within 10 working days or risk losing your place.